jeanibarz/probir/memory-bank/raw_reflection_log.md

 - Pipeline correctly halts and does not save a checkpoint if a step fails and exits with a non-zero status code.
 - Tested resume functionality by simulating a step failure (Ollama server unavailable) and verifying the checkpoint state and subsequent resume behavior.

-Improvements_Identified_For_Consolidation:
-- Pipeline Orchestration: When a pipeline step is a separate script, ensure it signals failure with a non-zero exit code for the orchestrator to correctly interpret.
-- Checkpointing Robustness: Storing the config path in the checkpoint is a good practice for validation.
 ---
 ---
 Date: 2025-05-09